Using big data technologies for your business is a really attractive thing, and Apache Hadoop makes it even more appealing nowadays,

-If you are using a archiving tool, it can also be easily configured to purge data on archive.
+If you are using an archiving tool, it can also be easily configured to purge data on the archive.

 All Data Is Not Important

 You may be tempted to keep all the data you have for your business.
-There are variety of sources your data may be coming in e.g. log files, live transaction, vendor integration, ETL job, marketing campaign data etc. You should know that, not all data is business critical and may not be helpful keeping in a data warehouse.
+There are a variety of sources your data may be coming in e.g. log files, live transaction, vendor integration, ETL job, marketing campaign data, etc. You should know that not all data is business-critical and may not be helpful in keeping in a data warehouse.
 Filter unwanted data at the source itself, before even it gets stored in your data warehouse.
 Go mad about each and every column you are storing in your database tables and analyze if you really need that.

 Be Mindful Of What You Want To Collect As Data

-Lets say you are into a online video editing business.
+Let’s say you are into an online video editing business.
 Would you like to keep all the changes made by your users on each video?
 This can be a huge volume.
-You may need to think about storing meta data in cases when you feel your data warehouse may not be able to handle it.
-Video editing is a really hypothetical example, however it may be applicable to a lot of other information that is related to the data you are storing.
+You may need to think about storing metadata in cases when you feel your data warehouse may not be able to handle it.
+Video editing is a really hypothetical example, however, it may be applicable to a lot of other information that is related to the data you are storing.